2015 Contest RulesUpdated 11/23/2014 (PDF Version)

 Single-Op / In-State / Phone Single-Op / In-State / CW Single-Op / In-State / Digital Single-Op / In-State / Mixed Mode Single-Op / In-State / QRP (Mixed Mode) Single-Op / Out-of-State / Phone Single-Op / Out-of-State / CW Single-Op / Out-of-State / Digital Single-Op / Out-of-State / Mixed Mode Single-Op / Out-of-State / QRP (Mixed Mode) Mobile / In-State / Mixed Mode Mobile / In-State / Lone Ranger (Mixed Mode) Expedition / In-State / Mixed Mode Expedition / In-State / QRP (Mixed Mode) Club / In-State / Phone Club / In-State / Mixed Mode Most NC Counties Worked / In-State Most NC Counties Worked / Out-of-State Top DX Score Top Canada Score EMCOMM Challenge Award

 EMCOMM ChallengeNorth Carolina is divided into 15 Emergency Management Areas (Map here).
-Emergency Communications (EMCOMM) groups are to activate ALL the counties in their home area.
+We urge Emergency Communications (EMCOMM) groups to activate ALL the counties in their home area.

-EMCOMM officials (ARES EC, DEC, etc.) rally individuals or clubs to participate in the NCQP to activate all their home area counties.
-Individual contest entrants or clubs within each group pitch in together to form a team to activate the designated area while still competing in their individual or club categories.
-The scores will be added together to create a team score.
-When submitting logs, use the “CLUB:” field in the Cabrillo header to designate affiliation.Team leaders pre-register their intent to form a team and report planned activations to firstname.lastname@example.org.
+EMCOMM officials (ARES EC, DEC, etc.) are to rally individuals or clubs to participate in the NCQP and activate all their home area counties.
+Individual contest entrants or clubs within each group can pitch in together to form a team to activate the designated area, while still competing in their individual or club categories.
+When submitting logs, use the “CLUB:” field in the Cabrillo header to designate affiliation.Team leaders should pre-register their intent to form a team and report planned activations to firstname.lastname@example.org.
 Include your name, call, address, team name and Emergency Management Area for planned activation.
 Address will be used to send the award for top team.